cwendorf/polyPlot/README.md

 This package contains a set of tutorials to demonstrate its use:

-- [polyPlot Overview](./docs/polyPlotOverview.md) - An explanation of the basic and advnaced polyPlot functions
+- [polyPlot Overview](./docs/polyPlotOverview.md) - Explanation of the basic and advanced polyPlot functions
 - [Exploring Distributional Shapes](./docs/ExploringDistributionalShapes.md) - Examples of using polyPlot to explore nonnormal data

 ### Contact Me